-JITA celebrating its amazing 2-Year Journey!
-It has been a tribute to every member of JITA family who made this voyage a remarkable story of success
+JITA Celebrating its amazing 2-Year Journey!
+It has been a tribute to every JITA member who made this voyage a remarkable story of success

 JITA has crafted power for 7250 women who are known as Aparajitas; who never accept defeat and achieve a better living as door to door sales entrepreneurs